lunarscents/lunarscentscoin/README.md

-# lunarscentscoin
+# LunarScentscoin
-Lunarscentscoin, the coin made by NodeJS
+LunarScentscoin, the coin made by NodeJS